Repurposing Synthetic Data for Fine-grained Search Agent Supervision: Experiments

 \subsection{Analysis}

 \paragraph{Training Dynamics.} We begin by analyzing the training dynamics of E-GRPO against the GRPO baseline.
 As shown in Figure~\ref{fig:training_dynamics}, E-GRPO demonstrates superior learning efficiency and effectiveness.
 The left panel shows that E-GRPO (purple) consistently achieves \textbf{higher training accuracy}, showing a steadier and more pronounced upward trend than the GRPO baseline (blue).
 This suggests that the dense, entity-aware reward provides a more effective and stable learning signal.
 Simultaneously, the middle panel reveals that E-GRPO learns a more efficient reasoning policy, consistently using \textbf{fewer tool calls} per rollout.
 This efficiency can be attributed to rewarding the discovery of key entities, which guides the agent towards more direct and informative solution steps.
+Extended training dynamics are provided in Appendix~\ref{app:extended_training} for reference.

 To further validate E-GRPO's mechanism, we analyze the relationship between the entity match rate and the accuracy during training, as illustrated in the right panel of Figure~\ref{fig:training_dynamics}.
 A strong positive correlation is evident: for both GRPO and E-GRPO, the curves of the entity match rate and accuracy rise in tandem.
 This confirms our core hypothesis that \textbf{the entity match rate serves as an effective proxy for final answer accuracy}.
 Crucially, the plot reveals the direct impact of our entity-aware reward: by explicitly incentivizing a higher entity match rate, E-GRPO (orange) consistently outperforms the GRPO baseline (green) on this metric.
 This advantage, in turn, directly translates into superior final answer accuracy (purple vs. blue), validating that \textbf{mastering the sub-goal of entity matching leads to better overall performance}.